locuslab/deq/README.md

 3. For most of the time, pre-training the model with a very shallow network (e.g., a 2-layer network) for a while (e.g., 10-20% of the total training steps/epochs) can be helpful, as it makes f_\theta more stable.
 However, note that these shallow networks themselves usually achieve very bad results on their own (e.g., imagine a 10-layer weight-tied temporal convolution).

 4. Patience.
-As the paper discusses, DEQ models could be slower than the corresponding "conventional" deep networks :P
+As the paper discusses, DEQ models could be (sometimes much) slower than the corresponding "conventional" deep networks :P

 5. Variational dropout typically makes equilibrium states harder to find.
 However, empirically, we find them to be extremely useful regularizations to these weight-tied models.

-6. You can vary factors such as `--mem_len` (for DEQ-Transformer) and `--f_thres` at inference time.
-As we show in the paper, more Broyden steps typically yields (diminishingly) better results.
+6. You can vary factors such as `--mem_len` and `--f_thres` at inference time.
+As we show in the paper, more Broyden/Anderson steps typically yields (diminishingly) better results.
 Moreover, as DEQ only has "one layer", storage cost of the cached history sequence of size `--mem_len` is actually very cheap.

 ## Credits